Ni'matnāmah Naṣir al-Dīn Shāhī: Manuscript history

 After the fall of Mandu to the Mughals, the manuscript eventually found its way to the Bijapur in the 1600s, as shown by a seal of Muḥammad 'Adil Shāh on the flyleaf.
 It may have been part of the original Bijapur Collection.
 From Bijapur, it passed to Tipu Sultan and then to the library of the India Office.
 It is now in the India Office collections in the British Library, London.
+The original manuscript suffers from several gaps: eleven folios are missing, there are confirmed breaks in the Farsi foliation and non-matching catchwords, with four additional folios having been extracted before the royal library acquired it.
+The prelude to Ghiyath Shah's cuisine is currently missing, in addition to the beginning of the work.
+Furthermore, the muqaddama to Abd al-Muzaffar Nasir Shah's Ni'matnāmah is now belittled solely to a list of contents.

+Patronage

+The Ni'matnāmah was made during the leadership of Sultan Ghiyath Shah (r.
+1469–1500).
+Scholars describe Ghiyath Shah as a ruler who liked to indulge in cuisine, perfumes, and other luxuries, which is most likely why the manuscript was created.
+In Titley's translation, she describes how the work gives incite into Ghiyath Shah's life and tastes.
+After Ghiyath Shah stepped down, he left the project for his son ‘Abd al-Muzaffar Naṣir Shāh (r.
+1500–1510).
+The British Library notes that the continuation of the manuscript across two reigns meant that it was valued at court and was more than an ordinary cookbook.
+Jonathan Bloom explains that works like the Ni‘matnāmah show how courts expressed identity through art and writing, which helps explain why both rulers supported its completion.

 Illustrated page from the Ni'matnāmah showing the preparation of deep-fried delicacies and their presentation to the king.
 British Library IO Islamic 149.

 Translation and study

-A translation of the Niʻmatnāmah was published by Norah M. Titley in 2005.
-The book provided a complete facsimile of the manuscript’s folios and detailed study of the terms for flora, fauna, food and other substances, with their modern and Latin equivalents.
+Titley's translation was published in 2004.
+The book provided a complete facsimile of the manuscript's folios and a detailed study of the terms for flora, fauna, food, and other substances, with their modern and Latin equivalents.
+The original manuscript is written in Urdu.

+The manuscript even contains an image of Ghiyas al-Din eating a betel chew that is accompanied by text that describes the benefits and side effects of the betel leaf, such as the strengthening of teeth, disease prevention, the reduction of phlegm, purification of blood, and delayed ejaculation, amongst other various side effects.